knjname/docker-jenkins/README.md

 : JVM options which will be passed to JVM on which Jenkins runs.
 The default value is ```-Djava.awt.headless=true```.
 If you need to specify memory options such as ```-Xmx1g```, you may set this env as ``` -e JENKINS_JAVA_OPTIONS='-Djava.awt.headless=true -Xmx1g' ```.
 Many users probably have to specify this.
 JENKINS_URL_PREFIX
 : Jenkins URL prefix Jetty accepts.
 For example, if you want to put Jenkins behind a reverse proxy, and the Jenkins has got to accept requests to http://hostname:8080/your-jenkins, you may specify this option as ``` -e JENKINS_URL_PREFIX='/your-jenkins' ```.
 Please note that in many cases, you have to configure same url prefix additionally on your Jenkins configuration page, which is what Jenkins uses.

+To learn more parameters, see [a relative link](run.sh).

+## Recommended Jenkins configuration

+Isolate the roles of master-node and slave-nodes explicitly.

+ * Do not allow master-node to build.
+Make master-node unable to build.
+Master-node should concentrate on keeping build histories, artifacts, and other things master-node only can do.
+ * Insteadly, slave-nodes should build everytime.
+Prepare and connect slave-nodes having plentiful tools to build.
+Of course when I do that, I setup a SSHD Docker container.

+What this repository provides is a master-node's image.
+And it doesn't know anything about what actual builds require.
+That's why you need to split master-node and slave-node.